brylevkirill/notes/Causal Inference.md

   What if some railways are closed, what will passengers do?
 What if we incentivize members of a social network to propagate an idea, how influential can they be?
 What if some genes in a cell are knocked-out, which phenotypes can we expect?
 Such questions need to be addressed via a combination of experimental and observational data, and require a careful approach to modelling heterogeneous datasets and structural assumptions concerning the causal relations among components of the system.

+  Causal model is a set of assumptions about the data generating process, which cannot be expressed as properties of the joint distribution of observed variables.

 ----

   "In retrospect, my greatest challenge was to break away from probabilistic thinking and accept, first, that people are not probability thinkers but cause-effect thinkers and, second, that causal thinking cannot be captured in the language of probability; it requires a formal language of its own."